Q (New York City Subway service): 1960–1987: Lettered variants and Chrystie Street Connection

-On August 19, 1968, 1 AM rush hour QB train began running to Ditmars Boulevard.
-On January 2, 1973, no QB trains ran in service to Ditmars Boulevard.
-2 trains ran light to Ditmar Boulevard from 57th Street in the AM rush, and 1 train ran light to 57th Street in the PM rush.
+On August 19, 1968, one AM rush hour QB train began running to Ditmars Boulevard.
+From January 2, 1973, no QB trains ran in service to Ditmars Boulevard, though two trains ran light to Ditmars Boulevard from 57th Street in the AM rush, and one train ran light to 57th Street in the PM rush.
 On January 19, 1976, morning rush hour QB trains began running in service to Ditmars Boulevard, and most evening rush hour trains entered service at Queensboro Plaza, with only one evening rush hour train running from Coney Island to 57th Street.
 All but the first QB morning QB trip, which entered RR service, were cut back from Ditmars Boulevard to 57th Street on August 30, 1976.
 Evening rush hour trains only ran in service between Coney Island and 57th Street.
 The last PM rush hour QB train started at Ditmars Boulevard, having previously made a trip in RR service.
 The first two morning rush hour QB trains ran to Ditmars Boulevard as of May 7, 1978, returning in service as RR trains to 36th Street.
 The last two evening rush hour QB trains entered service at Ditmars Boulevard, with the final trip having previously made an RR trip from 36th Street.

 In 1979, the MTA released a revised coloring scheme for subway routes based on trunk line; the QB service was assigned the color sunflower yellow, with black text, because it used the BMT Broadway Line in Manhattan.
 It now used a diamond-shaped bullet because it ran rush hours only.
 On May 5, 1985, the double-letter naming scheme for local services was dropped; the QB was renamed the Q the next day.